 Artworks by Millmullian

-The Tenants' Union was very pleased to commission a series of artworks by Aboriginal Artist Millmullian in 2015.
+The Tenants' Union was very pleased to commission this series of artworks by Aboriginal Artist Millmullian.

 Millmullian is a Wailwaan, Ngiyampaa and Yuin man and a proud father of eight children.
 He participates in Aboriginal cultural men’s business and cultural ceremony regularly.

 Millmullian is a well-known artist skilled in many areas including painting, tools and weapons making, weaving, emu egg carving and cultural dance and song performance.
 He also regularly works in schools and in community teaching Aboriginal art, dance and culture.

 In his artwork, Millmullian depicts stories of the dreamtime, stories of personal experiences and interactions with the natural environment on country.
 Millmullian was also taught art, stories and cultural skills by many different Elders over his life whilst growing up among his people at Gingie Mission and Namoi Village near Walgett NSW, where there were people living together from all different tribes.